cgroza/BarcodeASM/README.md

 The executable should be in `bin`.

-To run `bxlra`, the following arguments are needed:
+To run `BarcodeAsm`, the following arguments are needed:
 + -b : path to the indexed BAM file produced by the `longranger` pipeline
 + -B : path the barcode sorted and indexed BAM file from above
 + -r : path to BED file containing the start and end of local